Please read this before registering for the 2021 K300

 While in Bethel:

 There is currently a mask mandate in effect in the City of Bethel.
-All mushers and other visitors are expected to comply.
+All mushers and other visitors are required to comply.
 Read the details here.

-The K300 will provide a central dog log lot, adjacent to musher lodging, with 24-hour monitoring.
-We’ll provide access to water and the lot will be designed to include windbreaks.
+The K300 will provide a central dog log lot or lots, adjacent to musher lodging, with 24-hour monitoring, if necessary.
+We’ll provide access to water and if necessary we will work to create windbreaks.
 Mushers should plan to box their dogs overnight.

 Mushers are advised that, by necessity, the 2021 K300 is going to be very different than in previous years.
 Most notably, it is likely that some or all checkpoints will be established outside of villages with no access to village infrastructure.
-Mushers should be prepared to camp at checkpoints.
-We are continuing to work on these details but some may not be determined until much closer to the race.
+Mushers should be prepared to camp and cook at checkpoints.
+If there is not hot water at a checkpoint there will be HEET provided - bring your own cook gear.

 A note about the Bogus Creek 150 and Akiak Dash: Race Rules state that Bogus Creek 150 and Akiak Dash racers may not benefit from the support provided to K300 mushers by the Race Committee – this includes truck support and housing.
 Given the unique challenges we face this year, particularly with regard to housing, no teams from outside the YK region will be allowed to participate in the Bogus Creek 150 or the Akiak Dash.